 "Dave is a master of productivity, a philosopher of motivation, a self-appointed self-help guru, and full-time brand ambassador." -AOL

-I live in NYC, make sketch comedy videos, perform improv, worked 100 Jobs in 2012, and I'm a former NBC Page.
+I live in NYC, make new comedy videos weekly, worked 100 Jobs in one year, and I'm a former NBC Page.

-I've been featured on New Year's Eve with Carson Daly, The Today Show, Forbes, CollegeHumor and FunnyOrDie.
+I've been featured on New Year's Eve on NBC, The Today Show, Forbes, CollegeHumor and FunnyOrDie.

 Tweets by @TheDaveHerman